 It is a significant milestone in their creative journeys and inspires them to aspire higher.
 In today's world where we are constantly surrounded by events of social unrest and multiple forms of oppression.it is of the utmost importance that students explore issues that extend beyond their curriculum and classroom.
 Literature is one of the most powerful media through which they can engage with the world meaningfully and creatively.
 It is a holistic art generated by introspection and retrospection, by self-questioning and a desire to seek answers, by imagination and a deeper understanding of realities.
 I congratulate the entire editorial team of the magazine and appreciate their dedication.
-And I sincerely wish that E- Vidyut continues to increive the students in the years about continues to inspire the students in the years ahead.
+And I sincerely wish that E- Vidyut continues to inspire the students in the years ahead.